jbeechb/tier2-safe-docs/safe-guide-users.rst

-If you are a PI or Project Manager, you will have access to additional reports to generate information on whole projects or groups as well as your own usage and the usage of the service as a whole.
+If you are a PI or Project Manager, you will have access to additional reports to generate information on whole projects or groups as well as your own usage and the usage of the Tier-2 facilities as a whole.